Loading...

 Favailable in PDF and HTMLEffect of Spinning Magnetic Ferrite on the Exclusion ZoneNo comments yet icon2017-(7)Yi Zhou, Xing Wen, Alexandr A. Shpilman, Quansheng Ren

-Favailable in PDFLong-range interactions keep bacterial cells from liquid-solid interfaces: Evidence of a bacteria exclusion zone near Nafion surfaces and possible implications for bacterial attachmentNo comments yet icon2017-(9)Yifan Cheng, Carmen I. Moraru
+Aavailable in HTMLLong-range interactions keep bacterial cells from liquid-solid interfaces: Evidence of a bacteria exclusion zone near Nafion surfaces and possible implications for bacterial attachmentNo comments yet icon2017-(1)Yifan Cheng, Carmen I. Moraru

 Favailable in PDF, HTML and EpubWhy Hydrogels Don’t Dribble WaterNo comments yet icon2017-(7)Gerald H. Pollack